Why It Exists

 - Limited built-in API management features

-- Lua scripting for advanced logic adds complexity
+- Lua scripting for advanced logic adds real complexity

 When to Use NGINX

-- Need a reverse proxy in front of application servers
+- You need a reverse proxy in front of application servers

 - SSL termination and HTTP/2 support